 In order to help the NHS keep improving the surgery team are very keen to promote research into which treatments work best .
-In conjunction with the University of Southampton we are becoming increasingly involved in clinical trials and will shortly be joined by a highly experienced research nurse to work alongside our GP research lead, Dr Anna Lalonde.
+In conjunction with the University of Southampton we are becoming increasingly involved in clinical trials and now have a highly experienced research nurse called Lucy Clack working alongside our GP research lead, Dr Anna Lalonde.

 We will sometimes use electronic records to perform searches for specific conditions and you may be identified as a potential study candidate by this method which means that you may be approached to participate in a clinical trial.
 Your participation in a clinical trial is going to be greatly appreciated and make a difference, however, should you choose not to after being approached, we apologise in advance and thank you for giving it some consideration.
 If you let us know of your decision not to participate a code can be added to your medical record to avoid us approaching you again in the future.

 We assure you that participating is voluntary and you can withdraw at any point during the trial.